 However, no deduction is allowed if the education is:

-- Needed to meet the minimum educational requirements of your present trade or business; or
+- Needed to meet the minimum educational requirements of your present job; or

-- Part of a program that will qualify you for a new trade or business.
+- Part of a program that will qualify you for a new job.

-If the education meets the requirements above, the following expenses can be deducted:
+If the education meets the requirements above, you can deduct the following expenses: